rdfostrich/article-swj2020-cobra/content/related-work.md

 #### Hybrid approaches
 [TailR](cite:cites tailr) is an HTTP archive for Linked Data pages for retrieving prior versions of certain HTTP resources.
-It is a hybrid CB/IC approach as it starts by storing a dataset snapshot, after which only deltas are stored for each consecutive version, as shown in [](#regular-delta-chain).
+It is a hybrid CB/IC approach as it starts by storing a dataset snapshot, after which only deltas are stored for each consecutive version.
 When the chain becomes too long, or other conditions are fulfilled, a new snapshot is created for the next version to avoid long version reconstruction times.
 [Cuevas et al.](cite:cites cuevas2020versioned) propose an approach similar to R&WBase,